Jack Monroe (character): Fictional character biography

-Nomad battled Vibro.
-When a faction of the Serpent Society under the leadership of the terrorist Viper attempts to poison the Washington, DC water supply, The Captain and his team intervenes.
-During these events, Nomad, Vagabond, and Demolition Man are captured by The Commission and imprisoned.
-The former Serpent Society leader known as Sidewinder uses his teleportation ability to enter the jail and free Diamondback, a Society member who has remained loyal to Sidewinder and helped The Captain fight Viper, and as a result was in jail, too.
-Sidewinder offers to free the other heroes imprisoned there, but Vagabond and Demolition Man turn him down, saying that they think it was wrong to flee the authorities.
-Nomad scoffs at this notion, and decides to leave the jail with Sidewinder and Diamondback.
+When a faction of the Serpent Society under the leadership of Viper attempts to poison the Washington, DC water supply, The Captain and his team intervene.
+During these events, Nomad, Vagabond, and Demolition Man are captured by the Commission and imprisoned.
+The former Serpent Society leader known as Sidewinder uses his teleportation ability to enter the jail and free Diamondback, a Society member who remained loyal to him.
+Sidewinder offers to free the other heroes imprisoned there, but Vagabond and Demolition Man decline, saying that they think it was wrong to flee the authorities.
+Nomad scoffs at this notion and decides to leave jail with Sidewinder and Diamondback.
 This incident ends his relationship with Vagabond.
 The Captain approaches Nomad for help, but finds Nomad in a bar, drunk.
 Upon finding out Rogers plans to give himself up to the Commission, Nomad refuses to help him and the two men part on bad terms.

-Going solo again, Nomad began a war against drug dealer Umberto Safilios.
-Monroe later discards his spandex outfit choosing to become an urban vigilante.
-Monroe kidnaps an infant girl from her drug addicted mother, naming her "Bucky".
+Going solo again, Monroe becomes an urban vigilante.
+He kidnaps an infant girl from her drug addicted mother, naming the infant "Bucky".
 The Commission on Superhuman Activities begins to put Monroe under scrutiny.
 The Commission, allied with the military, sends Steve Rogers (now restored to the Captain America role) to try and subdue Nomad.
-In a subsequent firefight Nomad defeats Safilios, and kills several drug dealers and government officials.
+In a subsequent firefight Nomad defeats Safilios and kills several drug dealers and government officials.
 Nomad begins to spend some time on the road, dealing with problems not usually the purview of superheroes, such as AIDS, homelessness, and hate crimes.

-At one point Monroe spends an extended period in Los Angeles, California.
-While in L.A.
-Nomad becomes loosely affiliated with the "Undergrounders", a network of people across America who willingly help each other out in need.
-This allows Nomad access to trusted babysitters when he needs to enter situations far, far too dangerous for Bucky (though many think Nomad's life is consistently far too dangerous).
-During this phase of his life, Nomad sheds much of his previous acerbic, self-destructive personality, and becomes a more laid-back, compassionate person.
-Later Nomad realizes that both he and/or Bucky could be infected with HIV, Bucky due to her parentage and Nomad due to his time receiving medical care from the Undergrounders.
-He has himself and Bucky tested but it is never revealed if either of them are infected.